r-fameli/ccv_automation/README.md

 * Choose your browser using the prompt (either Chrome or Firefox)
     * _Note: Currently, ChromeDriver will spam with unnecessary errors soon after the web driver installs, so this may obscure some of the prompts.
 For this reason, Firefox is recommended._
 * A web browser will open up.
 Do not interact with anything in the opened browser unless there is a step that requires manual login or two-factor authentication (i.e. Brown logins).
 The script will only open pages for steps that it can automate
-    * _Note: If you would like to see the browser operations in action, move the terminal to one side of the screen and the browser to the other so that neither is obscured. _
+    * _Note: If you would like to see the browser operations in action, move the terminal to one side of the screen and the browser to the other so that neither is obscured._

 ## Current Features
 * Provides reminders for Google Sheets and other tasks
 * Waits for script user to log in manually
 * Adds user to CCV and CCV_ANNOUNCE lists in listserv
 * Adds user to Brown:Services:HPC group in Grouper
+* Retrieves account strings from specified Deskpro tickets
-* Generates HTML of email to send to user in Deskpro
+* Inserts user notifications into Deskpro

 ## Known Problems
 * Has not been tested on non-Windows machines
 * Code will have to be reworked if any of the websites involved update their structure, as it relies on the current HTML
 * Using ChromeDriver may spam the terminal with unnecessary errors
 * For some reason, print statements may not show up in certain cases.
 If a login screen appears and nothing is happening in the terminal.
 I would recommend logging and the script should take over from there.
+* Every once in a while, the driver may terminate randomly after pressing Enter on one of the input statements.

 ## Potential future features
 * Connect to Google Sheets API to allow for automatic insertion into the Google Sheet
 * Automate inserting batch file text into Webmin - WIP
-* Scrape from Deskpro / automatically insert into Deskpro for retrieving/sending information to/from users
+* Allow account strings to be placed automatically into the user's clipboard